-- 1 Role or contribution of the unit e.g. profit generator service department opportunity seeker - 2 Definition of the business i.e. the needs you satisfy or the benefits you provide.
-Don't be too specific (e.g. 'we sell insurance') or too general (e.g. 'we're in the communication business').
+- Role or contribution of the unit

+e.g. profit generator service department opportunity seeker.

+- Definition of the business

+e.g. the needs you satisfy or the benefits you provide.
+Don't be too specific (e.g. 'we sell milking machinery') or too general (e.g. 'we're in the engineering business').

-- 3 Distinctive competence This should be a brief statement that applies only to your specific unit.
-A statement that could equally apply to any competitor is unsatisfactory. - 4 Indications for future direction A brief statement of the principal things you would give serious consideration to (e.g. move into a new segment).
+- 3. Distinctive competence

+This should be a brief statement that applies only to your specific unit.
+A statement that could equally apply to any competitor is unsatisfactory. - 4.
+Indications for future direction A brief statement of the principal things you would give serious consideration to (e.g. move into a new segment).
+It helps if these are under the headings: